‘I am the light of the world; anyone who follows me will not be walking in the dark; he will have the light of life.’ – John 8.12

 Colin Markham, Hythe, Kent, England.

-Unless otherwise indicated, quotations from Scripture are from the Jerusalem Bible.
-Copyright 1966, 1967 and 1968 by Darton, Longman & Todd Ltd. and Doubleday & Company, Inc. By kind permission of the publisher, FSP quotations from the Jerusalem Bible render ‘Yahweh’ as ‘Lord’.
+Unless otherwise indicated Scripture quotations are taken from the Jerusalem Bible.
+Copyright 1966, 1967 and 1968 by Darton, Longman & Todd Ltd. and Doubleday & Company Inc. FSP quotations from the Jerusalem Bible render ‘Yahweh’ as ‘Lord’, by kind permission of the publisher.

-Quotations marked ‘NIV’ are taken from the Holy Bible, New International Version (Anglicised), copyright 1979, 1984, 2011 by Biblica, Inc. Used with permission.
+Scripture quotations marked ‘NIV’ are taken from the Holy Bible, New International Version (Anglicised edition).
+Copyright, 1979, 1984, 2011 by Biblica Inc. Used with permission.
 All rights reserved worldwide.
 ‘NIV’ is a registered trademark of Biblica Inc. UK trademark number 1448790.

 *** Recommended websites for current affairs and Bible prophecy ***